goalgorilla/social_template/README.md

 ### Installing outside of HTML folder
 [See this issue for more information](https://www.drupal.org/project/social/issues/2792543#comment-11591981)

-### Open Social issues
+### Open Social issues & Support
-For any issues with the distribution please create an issue on [drupal.org](https://www.drupal.org/project/issues/social) or find us on slack `#opensocial` on `drupal.slack.com`
+For any issues with the platform we kindly ask you to use the [drupal.org](http://www.drupal.org/project/issues/social) issue queue.
+This way we can centralise all the information and make the feedback available for other users for documentation purposes.
+Next to giving people the credit they deserve.

+### **Slack**
+We are also available on Slack.
+Visit https://www.drupal.org/slack to see how you can join Drupal Slack.
+After that you can find us in the #opensocial channel.
+Our team will be available to answer your questions during our community hours there too.

+### **Community hours**
+ Every week we are available on Slack on:
+ - Wednesday between 16:00 and 17:00 Europe/Amsterdam Timezone
+- Friday between 10:00 and 11:00 Europe/Amsterdam Timezone